rhondawanggg/ChatPDF-AI/README.md

 ---
 ## Environment Configuration

-- Required environment variables are configured in the `.env` file.
+- Required environment variables should be configured in `.env` file.